-As can be readily imagined, Camp Pendleton and El Toro were twin scenes of mad confusion as Marines arrived hourly by train, bus, and plane, and "demothballed" equipment of all types arrived for marking and packing, literally at a rate measured in tons per hour.
+As can be readily imagined,

+bus, and plane, and "demothballed" equipment of all types arrived for marking and packing, literally at a rate measured in tons per hour.
 "Sleep on the boat" was the order of the day as the date of embarkation at San Diego and Long Beach for the first elements, 12 July, rapidly drew closer.
 By 14 July, all units were on board assigned shipping and underway westward.